What Is Inflammation?

 Together, the above-mentioned effects lead to chronic inflammation, which ultimately can cause organ disease and damage.
 Furthermore, alcohol-induced gut inflammation is linked to the following:

 - Gastrointestinal cancers

 - Liver disease, and more

 Overall, the inflammation of the gut might even influence various psychological aspects of alcohol addiction.
 These might include the following:

 - Alcohol cravings

-Various researchers believe long-lasting inflammation is the root of an extensive range of chronic illnesses.
-However, the question remains on how to treat it?
+Various researchers believe long-lasting inflammation is the root of many chronic illnesses.
+However, the question remains of how to treat it.
 The most effective way to work on the factors in an individual’s control is through managing alcohol consumption.

 How to Reduce Alcohol and Swelling

-The most effective approach to ensure inflammation is reduced is to reduce how much alcohol is consumed or quit.
-If an individual continues to engage in drinking, one of the most encouraging acts to do is ensure hydration.
+The most effective way to reduce inflammation is to reduce how much alcohol is consumed or quit.
+If an individual continues drinking, one of the most encouraging acts is to ensure hydration.
 Alcohol has been known to dehydrate individuals, and dehydration can worsen inflammation.

 It’s also suggested to engage in anti-inflammatory foods such as the following: